Generation of polarized spin-triplet Cooper pairings by magnetic barriers in superconducting junctions

 Spin-triplet pairings are also generated with the use of ferromagnetic insulators.
-Inserting a ferromagnetic insulator at the interface between a normal metal and an SC, spin-triplet pairings are generated by spin-flip scattering at the interface~\cite{PhysRevLett.102.107008,PhysRevB.81.214504,PhysRevB.105.174507}.
-Recent experiments on superconducting tunnel junctions with a magnetic insulator GdN or EuS have indicated the emergence of odd-frequency spin-triplet pairings~\cite{Pal2017,Diesch2018} which manifests itself as a zero energy peak in the local density of states~ \cite{PhysRevLett.98.107002,PhysRevLett.98.077003,PhysRevB.75.134510,odd1,tanaka12}.
-Also, it has been predicted that the coupling between a magnon in a ferromagnetic insulator and Cooper pairs can lead to magnon spin current~\cite{PhysRevLett.127.207001} and a formation of magnon-Cooparons~\cite{arxiv2203.05336}.
+They are generated from spin-flip scattering by inserting a ferromagnetic insulator at the interface between a normal metal and an SC~\cite{PhysRevLett.102.107008,PhysRevB.81.214504,PhysRevB.104.054519} or by placing an SC on the ferromagnet insulator EuS~\cite{PhysRevMaterials.1.054402,PhysRevB.100.184501,PhysRevResearch.3.023131} Although this spin-flip scattering by homogeneous ferromagnets generates spin-triplet pairings, a Cooper pair amplitude does not have polarized spin-triplet components: the Cooper pair amplitude is not polarized since the $d$ vector of the spin-triplet Cooper pair amplitude is parallel to the magnetization of the ferromagnet.
+Then, an inhomogeneous spin structure, including a combination of a homogeneous spin structure and a spin dependent coupling, e.g., spin-orbit coupling, is necessary to induce polarized spin-triplet pairing.
+Recent experiments on superconducting tunnel junctions with magnetic insulators GdN and EuS have indicated the emergence of odd-frequency spin-triplet pairings~\cite{Pal2017,Diesch2018}, which manifests as a zero-energy peak in the local density of states~ \cite{PhysRevLett.98.107002,PhysRevLett.98.077003,PhysRevB.75.134510,odd1,tanaka12}.
+Also, it has been predicted that the coupling between a magnon in a ferromagnetic insulator and Cooper pairs can lead to a magnon spin current~\cite{PhysRevLett.127.207001} and the formation of magnon-cooparons~\cite{arxiv2203.05336}.